Wake-up-Freeman/OLD-ODISEO/docs/full-node/manage-a-terra-validator/faq.md

 - **PubKey:** Validator operators can have different accounts for validating and holding liquid funds.
 The PubKey submitted must be associated with the private key the validator will use to sign _prevotes_ and _precommits_.

-- **Address:** A `terravaloper-` address.
+- **Address:** A `daodiseovaloper-` address.
 This is the address used to identify your validator publicly.
 The private key associated with this address is used to bond, unbond, and claim rewards.

 - **Name** (also known as the **moniker**)